Eaglestrike/114_code_docs/source/docs/getting_started/making_project.md

 - src/main/include/Robot.h

-Don’t worry too much about the other folders and files; they’re just specific to running robot code.
+Don’t worry too much about folders other than the source code folder; They are mostly specific to building and running the code.

 <br>
 <br><br><br>